Table of Contents

 - Require moderate hardness for wear resistance at contact surfaces

-Spindle Hubs and Drive Couplinxs
+Spindle Hubs and Drive Couplings

 The spindle connects the outer knob or lever to the inner latch mechanism.
 Drive hubs, square-bore inserts, and clutch elements in the drive train are PM parts.
-The square-bore feature (for a square spindle) is formed in the PM die - no secondary broachinx or EDM required.
+The square-bore feature (for a square spindle) is formed in the PM die - no secondary broaching or EDM required.

 Deadbolt Cams and Actuator Parts

 Deadbolt mechanisms use cams and follower elements that must be dimensionally consistent for reliable throw and retraction.
-The precise xeometry of deadbolt cams - formed in the PM die - provides consistent mechanism performance across production lots.
+The precise geometry of deadbolt cams - formed in the PM die - provides consistent mechanism performance across production lots.

 Strike Boxes and Structural Inserts